microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 * Profiler 2.1.0-beta1 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.1.0-beta1).
 Read [What's new](./docs/WhatIsNew2_0.md) and [Migrate to Application Insights Profiler 2.0](./docs/MigrateTo2_0.md).
 Follow the example of [quick start](./examples/QuickStart3_0/Readme.md) if you are building a new app service.

+  * [Break change] Application Insights Profiler 2.1.0-* depends on [Application Insights SDK for ASP.NET Core 2.12.0](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore/2.12.0) and above.
+It will be referenced implicitly.

+  * [New Feature] Hosting startup for ASP.NET Core 3.x application is supported for 2.1.0-beta1 and above.
+Refer to [readme](examples/HostingStartupCLR3/Readme.md) for how to use it.

   * Recent bug fixes:
-    * Hosting startup for .NET Core 3.x runtime is supported. // TODO: Link to instructions.
     * Reduce uploader size by having targeted binaries. [#70](../../issues/70)
-    * AI connection string is supported. // TODO: Update the configuration page.
+    * Application Insights connection string is supported.
+Check out the usage in [Configurations](./Configurations.md#Application-Insights-Connection-String).

 ## Description